 Another culture to build within the companies business is a culture where the employees are valued fairly and treated equally, even those at the lowest positions.
 Remember that the company is composed of different people, of different positions.
 Always give them their due.

 3. Keep it Clean and Simple

 This is basic.
 You just have to be clear in the simple agreement about the rules for them to be easily followed.
 Sometimes, your employees need reiterations and constant reminder of the company’s rules and regulations, and that’s fine.
 That’s how you make your rules clear to them.

 You can also ask them if the exclusive agreement is clear, or if they have any questions before you ask them to sign it.

 4. Be Flexible and Consider Exceptions

 In a company that is trying to make it to the top, the rules should be evolving.
 This means that, if the rules require to be amended and/or repealed, consider it.
 Even in the law books, there are always exceptions to the rules.
 Make yours strict but always be open to changes.

 5. Observe What the Law Approves and Prohibits

-This is very important when making an employee agreement or contract.
-The contract should be in compliance with the government-approved framework.
-This will protect the company from any legal problems and ensure standard as well.
+This is very important when making a contract agreement.
+The contract should comply with the government-approved framework.
+This will protect the company from any legal problems and ensure standards as well.